xiaochi-liu/interpretable-ml-book/manuscript/02-interpretability.md

 **What it means for interpretable machine learning**:
 Generality is easily measured by a feature's support, which is the number of instances for which the explanation applies over the total number of instances.

 [^Miller2017]: Miller, Tim.
 2017.
-“Explanation in Artificial Intelligence: Insights from the Social Sciences.” arXiv Preprint arXiv:1706.07269.
+"Explanation in Artificial Intelligence: Insights from the Social Sciences." arXiv Preprint arXiv:1706.07269.

 [^Doshi2017]: Doshi-Velez, Finale, and Been Kim.
 2017.
-“Towards A Rigorous Science of Interpretable Machine Learning,” no. Ml: 1–13. http://arxiv.org/abs/1702.08608.
+"Towards A Rigorous Science of Interpretable Machine Learning," no. Ml: 1–13. http://arxiv.org/abs/1702.08608.

 [^Heider]: Heider, Fritz, and Marianne Simmel.
 1944.
-“An Experimental Study of Apparent Behavior.”
+"An Experimental Study of Apparent Behavior."
 The American Journal of Psychology 57 (2).
 JSTOR: 243–59.

 [^Lipton2016]: Lipton, Zachary C. 2016.
-“The Mythos of Model Interpretability.”
+"The Mythos of Model Interpretability."
 ICML Workshop on Human Interpretability in Machine Learning, no. Whi.

 [^Kahnemann]: Kahneman, Daniel, and Amos Tversky.
 1981.
-“The Simulation Heuristic.”
+"The Simulation Heuristic."
 STANFORD UNIV CA DEPT OF PSYCHOLOGY.

 [^Strumbelj2011]: Štrumbelj, Erik, and Igor Kononenko.
 2011.
-“A General Method for Visualizing and Explaining Black-Box Regression Models.”
+"A General Method for Visualizing and Explaining Black-Box Regression Models."
 In International Conference on Adaptive and Natural Computing Algorithms, 21–30.
 Springer.

 [^Nickerson]: Nickerson, Raymond S. 1998.
-“Confirmation Bias: A Ubiquitous Phenomenon in Many Guises.”
+"Confirmation Bias: A Ubiquitous Phenomenon in Many Guises."
 Review of General Psychology 2 (2).
 Educational Publishing Foundation: 175.